tatianegercina/FinTech/02-Homework/05-APIs/Instructions/README.md

 Assume the following amount of shares: `200` `AGG` (bonds) and `50` `SPY` (stocks).

-**Important:** Remember to create a `.env` file into your working directory to store the values of your Alpaca API key and Alpaca secret key.
+**Important:** Remember to create a `.env` file in your working directory to store the values of your Alpaca API key and Alpaca secret key.

 1. Create the Alpaca API object using the `tradeapi.REST` function from the Alpaca SDK.